Boxing: Clinching

 Clinching refers to grappling techniques a boxer uses to tie up an opponent's arms to prevent them from striking, or lessen the impact of strikes.
 Clinching techniques can also be used to move an opponent to a position where they are unable to effectively strike from.
+Clinching also includes framing, pinning, posting and trapping an opponent's hand or arm to prevent them from punching.